 Distributing your brand’s messaging and content via numerous relevant platforms can help drive buyers through the sales funnel.
 The PESO model considers the impact that paid, earned, shared and owned media has on organizations and their customers.
 Striking the right balance among these four categories is key.
 It can impact how much time and money you’ll spend on crafting and distributing content, and outcomes like clicks, reach, shares, downloads and conversions.

 Mulberry can help your organization determine which channels are best for your business.
-Contact us today, and access our e-book “How Integrated Marketing Boosts your B2B Brand“ to learn more about the PESO model and integrated marketing best practices.
+Contact us today to learn more about integrated marketing best practices.

 Jess Messenger is an Account Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
 She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.